alysivji/talks/design-patterns--facade-patterns/changelog/README.md

 I think it's better practice
 to use it for integration tests around wrapper classes.
-If underlying implementation changes, we only have to worry about how it effect each Client library.
+If underlying implementation changes, we only have to worry about how it affects each Client library.

 #### Need to reword